-Then you can go and look at the ten pillars; these are the seven-metre-high pillars holding up the railway, covered in artworks.
-The artworks were commissioned for the G20 summit in 2014.
+Then you can go and look at the ten pillars; these are the seven-metre-high pillars holding up the railway, which are covered in artworks.
+These were commissioned for the G20 summit in 2014.

 Other good bets for street art is West End or Fortitude Valley areas, but like I said they are all a bit spread out.

 Another Brisbane freebie is the free ferry.
 The Hopper (identified by its red colour and picture of a kangaroo on the side) spends all day (through to around 11pm) ploughing to and fro along a short central section of the Brisbane river.
 I didn’t use this for the first week I was here, because I wasn’t sure which one was the free ferry and didn’t want to get on the wrong one and have to (horror!) pay.